AlessioLucciola/AlessioLucciola/README.md

 - CSS (SCSS)
 - SQL

-Concerning the front-end, I have experience with:
+Concerning the front end, I have experience with the following:
 - React
 - React Native
 - Bootstrap

-Regarding the back-end, I used some technologies such as:
+Regarding the back end, I used some technologies such as:
 - Node.js
 - Express
 - Docker